 the right adjoint being full and faithful is equivalent to the counit being a natural isomorphism.

-Moreover, by note 2 and the fact that adjoints are unique up to isomorphism, we have that is isomorphic to the identity precisely if is.
+Moreover, by Note and the fact that adjoints are unique up to isomorphism, we have that is isomorphic to the identity precisely if is.

-Finally, by a standard fact about adjoint functors (for instance (Elephant, lemma 1.1.1) is isomorphic to the identity precisely if it is so by the adjunction unit.
+Finally, by a standard fact about adjoint functors (see for instance (Elephant, Lemma A1.1.1)), we have that is naturally isomorphic to the identity precisely if it is so by the counit.

 For instance, if is a topological concrete category, then it has both a left and right adjoint which are fully faithful.
 Not every fully faithful adjoint triple is a topological concrete category (among other things, need not be faithful), but they do exhibit certain similar phenomena.
 In particular, we have the following.